• General Questions

 If we are not the right fit for your donation, StopWaste.org may help you locate another option in your community.

-• Renewals can be requested within 3 days of the due date.
+• Renewals: You can renew once if no one else is waiting.
+Renewals can be requested within 3 days of the due date.

-• Members may have 15 Link+ transactions at a time.
+• Limits: You can have up to 15 LINK+ transactions at one time.

 The number of items you can borrow or place on hold depends on your account type.

-Total Physical Items Video (DVDs, BluRays) Audio (Audiobooks, Music CDs) eDevices (Tech It Out) eBooks & eAudioBooks
+Total Physical Items Video (DVDs, BluRays) Audiobooks eDevices (Tech It Out) eBooks & eAudioBooks

 Library Cards & Extended Services Cards 100 20 20 2 10 per platform